Minor Field Studies - MFS

 Preparatory course and payment of scholarship

-In order receive the funds for your scholarship, you will need to attend a mandatory preparatory course for field studies which is planned to 10 December 2024 at 10:00-12:00 in the morning.
-Students will be asked to join the course on site at Rosenlundsgatan 4 in Gothenburg.
-Please mark this time and date in your calendar already now if you apply in this application round.
+In order receive the funds for your scholarship, you will need to attend a mandatory preparatory course for field studies.
+The date will be announced here before the call for applications opens.
 The scholarship funds will be made available 1-2 weeks following this course.

 Questions?